| Title: | Bayesian Discharge Rating Curves |

 No return value, called for side effects

-to run a discharge rating curve tournament and summary.tournament
+tournament to run a discharge rating curve tournament and summary.tournament for summaries.

 Predict the discharge for given stage values based on a discharge rating curve model object.